wellington/sass/README.md

 To help, check out [parser](https://github.com/wellington/sass/tree/master/parser).
 This project contains tests that iterate through sass-spec running the parser against example inputs.
 Errors detected by the parser are reported.
 However, you could also set the Parser mode to `Trace` and verify proper ast trees are being built from the input.
 As the parser matures, output can automatically be verified by the example outputs in these directories.

-### Parser Status
+Glossary

-- :question: Partial Support
+- Partial Support :question:
 - [x] Full Support
 - [ ] No Support

+### Parser Status
 - [x] Nested Rules
 - [ ] Referencing Parent Selectors: &
 - [ ] Nested Properties
 - [ ] Placeholder Selectors: %foo
 - [x] Comments: /* */ and //
-- :question: SassScript
+- SassScript :question:
-- :question: Variables: $
+- Variables: $ :question:
-- :question: Data Types
+- Data Types :question:
 - [ ] Strings
 - [ ] Lists
 - [ ] Maps